What is long term care?

 Your local authority will carry out a “means test” to calculate how much you should contribute towards your care.
 Income such as pensions, benefits and earnings along with your capital, which includes savings, investments, land, property and business assets will be taken into account.

-Please use the Long Term Care Calculator opposite, to give an estimation of the average cost of care based on your geographical location and the type of care you require.
+MPL can provide you with an estimate of the average cost of care based on your geographical location and the type of care you require.

 How we can help you: